Regularity Normalization: Neuroscience-Inspired Unsupervised Attention across Neural Network Layers: Empirical results

-\textbf{Imbalanced MNIST problem with FFNN.} As a proof of concept, we evaluated our approach on MNIST and computed the total number of classification errors as a performance metric.
-As we specifically wish to understand the behavior where the data inputs are non-stationary and highly imbalanced, we created an imbalanced MNIST benchmark to test seven methods: BN, LN, WN, RN and its three variants (SN with data prior as class distribution, RLN where the implicit space is defined to be layer-specific, and LN+RN which is a combined approach where RN is applied after LN.
-Given the nature of regularity normalization, it should better adapt to the regularity of data distribution than others, tackling the imbalanced problem by up-weighting the activation of the rare features and down-weighting dominant ones.
+As a proof of concept, we evaluate our approach on the MNIST task and compute the classification errors as a performance metric.
+As we specifically wish to understand the behavior where the data inputs are non-stationary and highly imbalanced, we create an imbalanced MNIST benchmark to test seven methods: batch normalization (BN), layer normalization (LN), weight normalization (WN), regularity normalization (RN) and its three variants: the saliency normalization (SN) with data prior as class distribution, regularity layer normalization (RLN) where the implicit space is defined to be layer-specific, and LN+RN which is a combined approach where the regularity normalization is applied after the layer normalization.
+Given the nature of the regularity normalization, it should better adapt to the regularity of data distribution than others, tackling the imbalanced problem by up-weighting the activation of the rare features and down-weighting dominant ones.

-\textit{Experimental setting.} The imbalanced degree $n$ is defined as following: when $n=0$, it means that no classes are downweighted, so we termed it the \textit{``fully balanced''} scenario; when $n=1$ to $3$, it means that a few cases are extremely rare, so we termed it the \textit{``rare minority''} scenario.
-When $n=4$ to $8$, it means that the multi-class distribution are very different, so we termed it the \textit{``highly imbalanced''} scenario; when $n=9$, it means that there is one or two dominant classes that is 100 times more prevalent than the other classes, so we termed it the \textit{``dominant oligarchy''} scenario.
-In real life, \textit{rare minority} and \textit{highly imbalanced} scenarios are very common, such as predicting the clinical outcomes of a patient when the therapeutic prognosis data are mostly tested on one gender versus the others (more details in the Appendix).
+\textit{Experimental setting.} The imbalanced degree $n$ is defined as following: when $n=0$, it means that no classes are downweighted, so we term it the \textit{``fully balanced''} scenario; when $n=1$ to $3$, it means that a few cases are extremely rare, so we term it the \textit{``rare minority''} scenario.
+When $n=4$ to $8$, it means that the multi-class distribution are very different, so we term it the \textit{``highly imbalanced''} scenario; when $n=9$, it means that there is one or two dominant classes that is 100 times more prevalent than the other classes, so we term it the \textit{``dominant oligarchy''} scenario.
+In real life, \textit{rare minority} and \textit{highly imbalanced} scenarios are very common, such as predicting the clinical outcomes of a patient when the therapeutic prognosis data are mostly tested on one gender versus the others.
+More details of the setting can be found in the Appendix \ref{sec:mnist_details}.